 - Current position.
 At the end of 2016 I took early

 retirement from my position as Professor of Mathematics in the School

 of Mathematical Sciences

-at Queen Mary, University of London, since September 2004.
+at Queen Mary, University of London, which I had held since September 2004.

 My inaugural lecture took place on 2/4/8 (aka Wednesday 2nd April 2008), at 5.30 pm in the Mathematics